shamsuddeen0/shamsuddeen/02-Fundamentals/Networking/Protocols.md

 **"The language of the internet."**

-As a hacker, I need to know these protocols better than the sysadmin who configured them.
-If I understand how they work, I understand how to break them.
+As a hacker, you need to know these protocols better than the sysadmin who configured them.
+If you understand how they work, you understand how to break them.

 ---